1939 shoes

 Read more about the history of saddle shoes, including more details on the 1930s styles.

-The high top sneaker, known as Converse today, was mostly worn by young men for athletics, but young women could wear them, too, in white or tan.
+The 1930s high top sneaker, known today as Converse today, was mostly worn by young men for athletics, but young women could wear them, too, in white, tan or two-tone black and white patterns.
 The high top design has changed little since their invention at the turn of the century.

 A third sports shoe was the canvas sandal with a single Mary Jane or T-strap.
 These were common summer shoes and more affordable than straw flats.